Revision of the Last Spike

 This piece of Mural work is dedicated to our Chinese fore-fathers; in memory and recognition of the hardship they experienced building the Canadian Pacific Railway.

-About the work
+About this work

 The Chinese railway workers lived in camps, slept in tents or boxcars.
 They did their own cooking overopen outdoor fires.
 They mainly ate a diet of rice and dried salmon, washed down with tea.
 With their low salaries they could not afford fresh fruit and vegetables, so many of the men suffered from scurvy (a painful disease caused by a diet without vitamin C).